GitHubCaps/bCNC/README.md

 https://github.com/vlachoudis/bCNC/releases
 But they might not be up to date.

-This is basic example of how to compile bCNC to .exe file.
+This is basic example of how to compile bCNC to `.exe` file.
 (given that you have working bCNC in the first place, eg. using `pip install bCNC`).
 Go to the directory where is your bCNC installed and do the following:

     pip install pyinstaller
     pyinstaller --onefile --distpath . --hidden-import tkinter --paths lib;plugins;controllers --icon bCNC.ico --name bCNC __main__.py

 This will take a minute or two.
-But in the end it should create `bCNC.exe`.
+But in the end, it should create `bCNC.exe`.
 Also note that there is `make-exe.bat` file which will do just that for you.
 This will also create rather large "build" subdirectory.
 That is solely for caching purposes and you should delete it before redistributing!

-If you are going to report bugs in .exe version of bCNC, please check first if that bug occurs even when running directly in python (without .exe build).
+If you are going to report bugs in `.exe` version of bCNC, please check first if that bug occurs even when running directly in python (without `.exe` build).
  -->

 # IMPORTANT!
 Motion controller (grblHAL) settings